ijlee2/embroider-css-modules/packages/ember-codemod-remove-ember-css-modules/README.md

 <summary>V2 Addons</summary>

 The codemod updates components only.
-Please see [Set up CSS modules (v2 addons)](../../docs/written-guides/set-up-css-modules-v2-addons.md) to set up `embroider-css-modules`.

 </details>